On the density of strongly minimal algebraic vector fields: Abundance of strongly minimal autonomous differential equations

 The claim follows from the analytic implicit function theorem similarly as Claim 2 of Theorem \ref{theorem-minimality}.
 Set for the set of vector fields in $U$ such that the singularity $x_0(v)$ is resonant and set for the set of vector fields in $U$ whose coefficients satisfy an algebraic relation over $l$.
 By definition

-is a countable union of proper analytic closed subsets of $U$ and hence each with empty interior.
-It follows from Baire's categoricity theorem that $ \mathcal E$ has empty interior in $U$ and hence is a proper subset of $U$.
+is a countable union of proper analytic closed subsets of $U$.
+Since each of them has empty interior, it follows from Baire's category theorem that $ \mathcal E$ also has empty interior in $U$ and in particular is a proper subset of $U$.
 So we can consider a vector field $v \in U \setminus \mathcal E$ so that \begin{itemize}

-\item $v$ is a generic vector field over $l$ of $\Xi(X,\mathcal L^{\otimes k})$ since $v \notin \mathcal E_3$, \item $x_0(v)$ is a non-resonant singularity since $v \notin \mathcal E_2$, \item $v$ does not leave any proper positive-dimensional subvariety of $X$ invariant since $v \notin \mathcal E_1$ \end{itemize} It follows from Theorem D that the generic type of $(\mathbb{A}^n,v)$ is minimal.
-Now applying Lemma \ref{lemma-strongminimality} (iii), we conclude that the solution set of $(\mathbb{A}^n,v)$ is strongly minimal and hence also geometrically trivial by Fact \ref{Hrushovski-Sokolovic}.
+\item $v$ is a generic vector field over $l$ of $\Xi(X,\mathcal L^{\otimes k})$ since $v \notin \mathcal E_3$, \item $x_0(v)$ is a non-resonant singularity since $v \notin \mathcal E_2$, \item $v$ does not leave any proper positive-dimensional subvariety of $X$ invariant since $v \notin \mathcal E_1$ \end{itemize} It follows from Theorem C that the generic type of $(\mathbb{A}^n,v)$ is minimal.
+Now applying Lemma \ref{lemma-strongminimality} (iii), we conclude that the solution set of $(\mathbb{A}^n,v)$ is strongly minimal.
+Hrushovski-Sokolovic trichotomy theorem, that is, Fact \ref{Hrushovski-Sokolovic} then implies that this strongly minimal set is geometrically trivial. .
 This concludes the proof of the theorem. \end{proof}

-\begin{corollary} Let $X$ be a smooth projective algebraic variety embedded in $\mathbb{P}^N$, let $H_X$ be a smooth hyperplane section of $X$ and set $X_0 = X \setminus H_X$.
+\begin{corollary} Let $X$ be a smooth algebraic subvariety of the projective space $\mathbb{P}^N$, let $H_X$ be a smooth hyperplane section of $X$ and set $X_0 = X \setminus H_X$.
 Consider the family $\Xi(X_0,d)$ of (regular) vector fields on $X_0$ with a pole of order at most $d$ along $H_X$.
 There exists $d_0 \geq 0$ such that for all $d \geq d_0$, a generic vector field from the family $\Xi(X_0,d)$ is strongly minimal and geometrically trivial. \end{corollary}

 \begin{proof} Since $H_X$ is an ample divisor on $X$, this follows from Proposition \ref{presentation- twisted-vector field-hyperplanesection} and Theorem \ref{theorem-minimality2}. \end{proof}